 The MWRD's service area encompasses 882.1 square miles and includes the City of Chicago and 128 suburban communities throughout Cook County.
-It serves an equivalent population of 10.35 million people: 5.25 million residents, a commercial and industrial equivalent of 4.5 million people, and a combined sewer overflow volume equivalent to the flow generated by 600,000 people.
+It serves an equivalent population of 12.72 million people; 5.16 million real people, a commercial and industrial equivalent of 5.32 million people, and a combined sewer overflow (CSO) equivalent of 2.24 million people.

 As illustrated in the map below, the MWRD provides wastewater treatment services for those communities that lie within its corporate boundary - including most of Cook County.
 By comparison, the MWRD is the stormwater management agency for all of Cook County.